 Today there are easy and reliable ways to find the key of any song.
 There are different websites, apps, and VST plugins, each with differing levels of accuracy.

 These have a lot of uses in all kinds of music.
 If you are a DJ, you’ll want to mix your songs in a key.
-Thus, you’re going to want to have some precise and fast way to find out which songs go in which key.
+Thus, you’re going to want to have some precise and fast way to find out which songs are in which key.

 As a musician or producer, you might find yourself stuck with figuring out scales based on chords you just came up with.
 Alternatively, you might want to find in which exact key of already released songs was recorded and played in.